RayBenefield/dev-xp/docs/healthlog.md

 # Health Log

+## #53

+Finally I brisk walked the entire way home for an additional 25 minutes of walking.
+So 50 minutes of brisk walking today.
+Feels good man. :) Gonna work on my third water now.

 ## #52

 I then had about enough water for a liter so I'm counting that as my second